-When considering Ireland as a way for permanent residency in Europe and the European Union you should know it is one of the best countries to take into account.
-A long-term residence permit can be applied for in order to gain permanent residence and then citizenship in Ireland.
+When considering Ireland as a way for permanent residency in Europe and the European Union (EU) you should know it is one of the best countries to take into account.
+A long-term residence permit can be applied for in order to gain permanent residence and then Irish citizenship.

-- in order to obtain a general employment permit, a non-EU national must obtain a work contract with an annual salary of 30,000 euros;
+- in order to obtain a general employment permit, a non-EU national must obtain a work contract with an annual salary of EUR 30,000;

-- non-EU students can also take on jobs with Irish companies provided that their annual remuneration is 27,000 euros, however, upon renewal, the 30,000 annual salary must be obtained;
+- non-EU students can also take on jobs with Irish companies provided that their annual remuneration is EUR 27,000, however, upon renewal, the threshold of EUR 30,000 annual salary must be obtained;

 - the general employment permit is first issued for a period of 2 years;